-Carpooling in Riverside County on the other hand is about 13% of the peak commute trips, which is one of the highest in the SCAG region.
+Carpooling in Riverside County on the other hand is about 11.7% of the commute trips, which is one of the highest in the southern California region.
 Table 1.0 below presents the Journey to Work data by county.
 Although the transit share is modest, the carpool share is the second highest means of travel behind driving alone, signaling the potential that regional vanpool programs have in the region.
+Worked at Home was the third highest means of mode leading behind vanpool program and may change as employers implement hybrid/telecommuting policies and some transition to fully remote work.

-Table 1.0: Journey to Work by County, SCAG Region
+Table 1.0: Journey to Work by County, Southern California Region